James C. Rahn

 B.A. in Business, concentration in Film and Media, The University of New Hampshire

 Jessica Zambo joined The Kern Family Foundation as video producer and editor in January 2013.
-Jessica brings extensive video experience to the Foundation, having worked for her family video production company from an early age.
+Zambo brings extensive video experience to the Foundation, having worked for her family video production company from an early age.
 Her experience ranges from set decoration and camera work to editing and directing, including serving as assistant director and co-producer for a full-length feature film.

 B.A.
 Communications, Wisconsin Lutheran College